apache/geode/Debugging-GemFire-Applications.md

         at java.lang.Thread.run(Thread.java:662)
 ```

-## Clients fail with ServerConnectivityExceptions
+## Special considerations for GemFire clients
-This can occur if servers are too busy to process client requests (for example with GC or distributed deadlocks).
+GemFire clients can sometime fails with ServerConnectivityExceptions when the servers are too busy to handle client requests.
+For example, with large GC pauses or distributed deadlocks).

-* client connections expiration/timeout
-* readTimeouts
+Look for ```is being terminated because its client timeout``` messages in the server system logs and to determine whether or not this is occurring in your application.
+If so, review the server side system logs, stack dumps and statistics to determine the cause.
 ```
-TBD
+[warning 2015/03/14 06:00:15.062 PDT bridgegemfire_1_3_w1-gst-dev08_25525 <ClientHealthMonitor Thread> tid=0x54]
+Server connection from [identity(w1-gst-dev08(edgegemfire_1_1_w1-gst-dev08_25635:25635:loner):39198:65125d18:edgegemfire_1_1_w1-gst-dev08_25635,connection=1; port=49383]
+is being terminated because its client timeout of 30,000 has expired.

 ```

 ## Tips for improving ability to debug during development